krishnapraveen7/alpha-repos/krishnapraveen7_starred_repos/skypilot-org/skypilot/skypilot-org__skypilot__README.md

 SkyPilot **abstracts away cloud infra burdens**:
 - Launch jobs & clusters on any cloud
 - Easy scale-out: queue and run many jobs, automatically managed
-- Easy access to object stores (S3, GCS, R2)
+- Easy access to object stores (S3, GCS, Azure, R2, IBM)

 SkyPilot **maximizes GPU availability for your jobs**:
 * Provision in all zones/regions/clouds you have access to ([the _Sky_](https://arxiv.org/abs/2205.07147)), with automatic failover